-As many as 1 in 88 children are autistic, according to the Centers for Disease Control statistics of April 2012.
+1 in 88 children are autistic, according to the Centers for Disease Control (CDC) dated April 2012.
 That adds up to almost 1.5 million people in the United States.
-Also, government statistics suggest the rate of autism is rising 10-17 percent annually.
+Government statistics show the rate of Autism rising 10 to 17 percent annually.

 Unfortunately, the numbers appear to be continuing their upward climb.
 In fact, it is the most prevalent developmental disorder to date; according to the Centers for Disease Control, of the approximately 4 million babies born every year, 24,000 of them will eventually be identified as autistic.
 Also, recent studies suggest boys are more susceptible than girls to developing Autism.
 In the United States alone, 1 out of 54 boys are suspected of being on the spectrum, with perhaps more going undiagnosed to this day.
 That said, girls appear to manifest a more severe form of the disorder than their male counterparts.